 Most Applicant Tracking Systems can send you an alert when someone applies, or a daily digest of all applicants.
 Either way, work to review applicants as they come in.
 If it's hard to keep up, ask for help from some of your team to stay on top of it.
 Once you review them, remember to choose to send the rejection note: No is always better than silence.

-The Situation: You've prepared all night for an interview.
+The Situation: You've prepared for weeks for an interview.
 You dove deep into their product and have all kinds of ideas for how to help the company.

-If you can't prepare some questions and know why each person is interviewing them so they can prepare some constructive questions, don't schedule them to come in.
+If you can't prepare some questions and know why each person on your team is interviewing them, don't schedule the candidate to come in.
+Give your team time to prepare some constructive questions, or provide them yourself.

 What to do instead: Always remember the opportunity cost for your team when they're spending time interviewing.
-Make the most of it with good, thought preparation.
+Make the most of it with good, thoughtful preparation.

-Have a clear plan for what each person is meant to evaluate them for in an interview and make sure they come up with good questions.
-If you need help with this, I highly recommend the book, Who, to help you map out what you want in a hire and what to ask them.
+Have a clear plan for what each person is meant to evaluate the candidate for in an interview, and make sure they come up with good questions.
+If you need help with this, I highly recommend the book, Who: Solve Your #1 Problem, to help you map out what you want in a hire and what to ask them.

 The Situation: You are super excited to interview at Company X. You show up 10 minutes early, hoping to show how dedicated and punctual you are.
 You proceed to be asked to wait as your interviewer is, "in another meeting...it will only be a bit" only to wait an hour before someone finally starts your interview.

-All during that time your mind starts wondering and stress builds as you review your notes for the 12th time and wonder if you forgot anything critical...
+During that time, your mind starts wondering and stress builds as you review your notes for the 12th time and wonder if you forgot anything critical...

 The Outcome: Will the candidate remember the super cool office you have, the mocha-strawberry-smoothie machine you have in the kitchen, or the hour long wait you had them suffer through?
 Sadly, this mistake is usually paired with not being prepared with interview questions.